hapijs/hapi/API.md

 - `maxRssBytes` - maximum process RSS size over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).

 - `maxEventLoopDelay` - maximum event loop delay duration in milliseconds over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).

+- `maxEventLoopUtilization` - maximum event loop utilization value over which incoming requests are rejected with an HTTP Server Timeout (503) response.
+Defaults to `0` (no limit).

 #### <a name="server.options.mime" /> `server.options.mime`